skchanah/StackOverflowTagger/README.md

 This is a toy model using BERT-base to predict tags for a StackOverflow question.
 Ideally ModernBert is a better option for the task but due to local setup constraints, BERT-base is used.

 ## Why BERT over n-shot GPT for this task:
-- High Task Specificity: The classification heads are finetuned over specific labels, reducing risk of hallucination
+- High Task Specificity: The classification heads are finetuned over specific labels, reducing risk of hallucination.
-- High Computationally Efficiency (for discriminative tasks): BERT-base has 110M parameters, while earlier GPT, e.g. LLaMA1, has a minimum of 1B parameters.
-SOTA GPT models can reach parameter size of at least 7B
+- High Computational Efficiency (for discriminative tasks): BERT-base has 110M parameters, while earlier GPT, e.g. LLaMA1, has a minimum of 1B parameters.
+SOTA GPT models can reach parameter size of at least 7B.
-- Fewer Overheads: do not require prompting skill
+- Fewer Overheads: do not require prompting skills.

 ## Cons of BERT over GPT for this task:
 Finetuning is required for BERT(/ModernBert); while SOTA GPT can perform n-shot predictions without finetuning.